 It has a very different effect.
 My nerves have stopped jangling.
 In fact, I kind of think the colors work!

-My daughter told me not to use the phrase “white power” in this post, but the fact is that white has more power and impact than any other color the human eye experiences.
+White has more impact than any other color the human eye experiences.
 It will hijack other colors and rob them of their glow when used carelessly.
 It is not a team player.
 To illustrate, compare these two African Flowers motifs:

 The two motifs have entirely different emphases.
 The one on the left emphasizes the shape of the flower, because the white grabs the attention and won’t let it go.
 The purple/blue/brown multi and the copper-colored edging are pretty much an afterthought after serving their primary purpose for the white, which is to be a contrasting backdrop.
 It’s not ugly at all, but the multi and the copper know their place in this arrangement, which is to sing back-up for the white.
 The one on the right has a yellow-orange in place of the white, and it’s there in order to make the multi’s blue and purple glow and to create a subtly contrasting gradient for the copper.
 The yellow-orange lives to serve the other colors, and actually that’s just generally orange’s thing.
 Orange has a bad rep as a socially gauche loudmouth, but it is the secret friend of most colors, whereas white has this saintly, holier-than-thou reputation while going behind most other colors’ back and making them look bad.

 There are ways to use the impact white has on the eye to create great design.
 White attracts the eye, so the designer needs to use that tendency in a way that makes the eye move and causes the brain to linger on the design, searching for patterns in the design that is making the eye move.